luisarizmendi/rhde-aap-gitops-demo/docs/s7-custom-offline-onboarding.md

 ![Token-web](images/token-web.png)

+   >**Note**
+  >
+  > Before continue, it would be better that Microshift is Up because you will see the change in the APP inmediatelly after including the token, so use this trick: try to open the `http://web-secret-http.apps.<device ip>.nip.io/`, if you get "This site can’t be reached" then Microshift is not yet active, if you get "Application is not available" then it's (more or less) ready.

 12. Introduce the the encryption key (for simplicity, you can find it in Gitea in `rhde/dev/rhde_config/scripts/offline-automation/output/rhde_automation_encryption_key`.
 Wait some seconds after you see the message "Your service is now active".
 The key was generated with a short number of characters, which is less secure but more convenient to type on the console for the demo.

   >**Note**